hapalacios/hapalacios/README.md

     Computer Engineer and Full stack developer -  ⚡ Triathlete |
 </h3>

-😄 I am motivated software developer and computer engineer with 2 years of experience in full stack development, and  15+ years of experience in other roles as IT Manager, infrastructure project coordinator.
+😄 I am a motivated software developer and computer engineer with 2 years of experience in full stack development, and  15+ years of experience in other roles as IT Manager, infrastructure project coordinator.
 Also, a developer in the early 2010s stacks like .net+sql server+crystal reports.

 ## 💻 Tech Stack